fresns/docs/wiki/en-US/api/message/notification-list.md

                 "type": "Number / Notification type",
                 "content": "String / Notification content",
-                "isMarkdown": "Boolean / Whether the content is in Markdown format", "isAccessPlugin": "Boolean / Whether to visit the plugin page", "pluginUrl": "String / Plugin page URL",
+                "isMarkdown": "Boolean / Whether the content is in Markdown format", "isMention": "Boolean / Is mention to a notice (I was mentioned in someone else's content and then notified of the interactive action)", "isAccessPlugin": "Boolean / Whether to visit the plugin page", "pluginUrl": "String / Plugin page URL",
                 "actionUser": {